Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The Best DSLR Choice You Can Make Is One That Serves Your Photography Needs

 Thank you for listening to The Photo Flunky Show.
 We’re glad you’re here to give some thought about how to choose the best DSLR camera for your photography needs.

-When you think about the “best DSLR”, it may sound like a big honking camera with all the bells and whistles, like the Canon EOS-1D X Mark II or the Nikon D5.
+When you think about the “best DSLR”, it may sound like a big honking camera with all the bells and whistles, like the Canon EOS-1DX Mark II DSLR Camera (Body Only) or the Nikon D5 DSLR 20.8 MP Point & Shoot Digital Camera, Dual XQD Slots - Black.
 Both are outstanding cameras fit for professional photographers in journalism, sports, commercial photography, weddings and more.

 They’re also expensive.